The History of Nanbu Toji and 5 Representative Sake Breweries - Iwate's Sake-Making Masters

 Hachinohe Sake Brewery (Hachinohe City, Aomori Prefecture)

-Hachinohe Sake Brewery is a sake brewery that continues to take on new challenges while preserving the traditional techniques of the Nanbu Toji.
-Here, the Toji are directly involved in the processes of koji making and fermentation management, and sake is brewed by hand.
-On the brewery tour, you can see the tools the Toji actually use in brewing and the koji room , and experience the aroma and temperature differences of fermentation.
+Hachinohe Brewery is a sake brewery that continues to take on new challenges while preserving the traditional techniques of Nanbu Toji (sake brewers).
+Here, the Toji is directly involved in the processes of koji making and fermentation management, resulting in sake brewed by hand.
+During the brewery tour,you can see the tools that the Toji actually uses in brewing and the koji room, and experience the differences in aroma and temperature during fermentation.

 Hachinohe Sake Brewery <Information>